-If you’re not visiting but instead you are a local to Boise and the Treasure Valley, then be sure to check out some of the best Boise donut shops and some of these top restaurants in Boise Idaho.
+If you’re not visiting but instead you are a local to Boise and the Treasure Valley and trying to decide what to do in Boise, then be sure to check out some of the best Boise donut shops and some of these top restaurants in Boise Idaho.

 The Wylder is a great pizza place in downtown Boise.
 Visit the Wylder if you’re looking for a locally-owned restaurant with a modern vibe.
 Some might even say eating in downtown Boise at The Wylder is one of the romantic things to do in Boise Idaho.